 Our independent agency offers Medicare supplement insurance in Mississippi from several different carriers direct to you.
-We will help you compare the lowest rates available with the leading carriers in your zip code.
+We’ll help you compare the lowest rates available with the leading carriers in your area.

 Whether you are new to Medicare and need help understanding your options or if you’re simply shopping for the best rates, we can help.
-We are your one-stop shop for comparing insurance benefits, premiums and policies.
+We are your one-stop brokerage for comparing insurance benefits, premiums, and policies.

-There are ten Medicare supplements to choose from: Plans A-N. Each plans offers a varying amount of coverage filling in some or all of the gaps in Original Medicare A & B.
+There are ten Medicare supplements to choose from.
+Each plan offers a varying amount of coverage filling in some or all of the gaps in Original Medicare A & B.

 Plan F is the most comprehensive policy and fills in all of the gaps in Medicare.
-In other words, if you encounter a Medicare approved expense, Plan F pays for the rest.
-However, if you are new to Medicare in year 2020 and beyond, Plans F and C will no longer be available for purchase.
-The next best supplements will be G & N.
+In other words, if you encounter a Medicare-approved expense, Plan F pays for the rest.
+However, if you are new to Medicare in the year 2020 and beyond, Plans F and C will no longer be available for purchase.
+The next best supplements are Plans G & N.

 Plans G and N are popular as they cover the most common gaps and have little out-of-pocket exposure.
-Most of our clients compare the premiums and the benefits of each plan in order to find the one that best suits their needs and budget.
+Most of our clients compare the premiums and the benefits of each plan in order to find the one that best suits their needs.
 With Plan G you have a very small deductible and with Plan N you have the same deductible and small office copays.

-Other popular low cost supplement plans are High Deductible Plan G and F. These policies do not pay toward your medical expenses until the annual deductible has been met.
-This amount is $2,340 for 2020.
+Other popular low-cost supplement plans are High Deductible Plan G and F. These policies do not pay toward your medical expenses until the annual deductible has been met.
+This amount is $3,470 for 2023.
 Monthly premiums with HD Plans G & F are some of the lowest of any policies available.

 If you have previously enrolled in Medicare Part B and are losing group health insurance, then you are in a period of “guarantee issue.”
 During this window of time, you can purchase most supplements without underwriting, but not all.
 In most cases, your employer will provide a letter of “guaranteed Medicare rights” that you can provide to the chosen insurance company to guarantee acceptance.